TBD54566975/web5-kt/README.md

 ./gradlew publishToMavenLocal -PskipSigning=true -Pversion={your-local-version-name}
 ```

+## Dependency Management
+As Web5 is a platform intended to run in a single `ClassLoader`,
+versions and dependencies must be aligned among the subprojects
+(sometimes called modules) of this project.
+To address, we declare
+versions in `gradle/libs.versions.toml` and import references defined
+there in the subproject `build.gradle.kts` files.
+More docs on this
+approach using Gradle Version Catalogs is at the top of `gradle/libs.versions.toml`.

 ## Prerequisites

 Install java version 11.
 If you're installing a higher version, it must be compatible with Gradle 8.2.